Simplicity of right-angled Hecke C$^\ast$-algebras: Central projections in Hecke C -algebras

 The series $\sum_{l=0}^{\infty}lL^{\frac{l}{2}}$ converges, so $(E_{q,\epsilon}^{(i)})_{i \in\mathbb{N}}\subseteq C_{r,q}^{\ast}(W)$ converges to $E_{q,\epsilon}\in C_{r,q}^{\ast}(W)$.
 The remaining statements follow from short calculations (compare also with \cite[Lemma 19.2.5]{Davis}, \cite[Theorem 5.3]{Gar} and \cite[Proposition 2.2]{Raum}) that we omit here. \end{proof}

 \begin{remark} In \cite{Raum} Raum and Skalski introduced the notion of \emph{Hecke eigenvectors} (for the parameter $q$).
 These are non-zero elements $\eta \in \ell^2 (W)$ satisfying $T_s^{(q)}\eta \in \mathbb{C} \eta$ for all $s \in S$.
-The central projections considered in Proposition \ref{projections} are exactly the orthogonal projections onto the Hecke eigenspaces. \end{remark}
+The central projections considered in Proposition \ref{projections} are exactly the orthogonal projections onto the Hecke eigenspaces.
+Note that they are always of finite rank. \end{remark}

 The following corollary follows from \cite[Theorem A]{Raum} and Proposition \ref{isomorphism}.

 \begin{corollary} Let $(W,S)$ be a right-angled, finite rank Coxeter system with $\#S\geq3$ and let $q\in\mathbb{R}_{>0}^{(W,S)}$.
 Then the center of the Hecke C$^{\ast}$-algebra $C_{r,q}^{\ast}(W)$ coincides with the center of the Hecke-von Neumann algebra $\mathcal{N}_{q}(W)$. \end{corollary}